 I am a self-taught sculptor who works primarily in wood.
-I grew up in Saco, Maine and been carving for over thirty-seven years.
+I grew up in Saco, Maine and been carving for over forty years.
 As a subtractive sculptor, I take away from a single block with hand tools, often leaving tool marks behind as a sort of fingerprint.
 My preferences of wood are apple, cherry, butternut and walnut.
 These are hardwoods with very distinctive grains and colors.
 I also work in marble, soapstone, alabaster, pumpkin, ice and snow.

 My style is a fusion of realism and neo-classicalism.
 This enables the viewer to recognize the subject matter and at the same time allows me the freedom of self-expression.
 The goal of each piece is to show motion in the subject matter.
 Whether it be a puffin standing on a rock, with its head turned ninety degrees, inquisitively looking at something that just startled it or a falcon, half second from flight.
 The sculpture’s emotion allows the viewer to recognize a bit of humanity in the subject portrayed.